Find Affordable College Courses

 Concentrations Within Biological & Biomedical Sciences

-The following biological and biomedical sciences concentations are available at Purdue University Northwest.
+If you plan to be a biological & biomedical sciences major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Purdue University Northwest.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded